pjakobi/my-slapd/README.md

 In order to use this feature, the yum repositories are also to be set correctly (CentOS base, etc.).
 For Fusion directory repos, refer to the site's documentation.

-At last, 3 parameters are to be set in the spec file : the directory password, the root DSE, the directory first value.
+At last, 3 parameters are to be set : the directory password, the root DSE, the directory first value.

-Regarding the password, a default value is provided, without encryption.
-A good idea is to change it when building the RPM (see below).
-The resultng value, used when building the RPM is encrypted.
+Regarding the password, a value is to be provided, without encryption in the "password" file (see example).

 The root DSE is the "base of the Directory" : `dc=gouv,dc=fr` or `dc=google, dc=com`, etc. In these examples, the "Directory First Value" would be "gouv" or "google".
+It has to be set in the spec file

 ## Building the RPM

-Then, just run `rpmbuild -ba --define 'password my-passwd' my-slapd.spec` in the SPECS directory.
+Then, just run `rpmbuild -ba my-slapd.spec` in the SPECS directory.
 You should then have the rpm file built into `RPMS/noarch/comtics-slapd-version.release.noarch.rpm`.
+Once built, erase the password file in order to avoid leaving a password in the clear somewhere : `echo "" > password`.

 ## Installing openldap
 Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....